itsgtrk/Lending-Club-Case-Study/README.md

 Kumar Vaibhav
 Gomethagaraja Nachimuthu

 This case study is a Exploratory Data Analysis on the Lending Club Loans data.
-We try to find the variables in the data that point to a Loan that would eventually be a Risk to the Business by going to the Default Status.
+We try to find the variables in the data that point to Loans that would eventually be a Risk to the Business by going to the Default Status.